dBildungsplattform/dbildungs-iam-server/docs/event-bus.md

 ### Using @EventHandler()

-The `@EventHandler(...)`-Decorator can be used to decorate methods of providers or controllers.
-Event-handlers will be automatically discovered and registered by the event-service.
+The [`@EventHandler(...)`](/src/core/eventbus/decorators/event-handler.decorator.ts)-Decorator can be used to decorate methods of providers or controllers.
+Event-handlers will be automatically discovered and registered by the [`EventDiscoveryService`](src/core/eventbus/services/event-discovery.service.ts).

 Make sure to add the class to your module definition so it gets registered by NestJS.